Wow, reading about ADHD has made me feel like I have been reading a book about my life with Madison, like it was wrote specifically about us.

 "Of all the sadness such a child brings into your life, I think the worst isthat it’s so hard to like them.
 It isn’t hard to love them; that’s part of thejob description.
 But what saddened me most of all was that I found it sodifficult to like this little girl I had wanted so much."

 "Every new step a child takes is viewed hopefully by the parent of achemically sensitive youngster.
 “She’s bound to do better once she getsinto school.”
 “Now that he’s five, he’s sure to settle down.”
 Parentssearch for the magical solution: a new school or day care, a newneighborhood, new therapist, new doctor, new activity, new parentingcourse.
 The list goes on and parents add to their disappointmentcollection.
 Some of these changes may be of help, but if the problem rests within the child, the symptoms follow him wherever he goes, and any improvement is still short of the mark."
+Yep, that is what I have been thinking, that school would help.

 "For the first four and a half years of my daughter’s life, I questionedwhat was wrong with my parenting.
 I asked advice from virtuallyeveryone who knew Laura, but they didn’t know what to suggest.
 Then Idecided that two well-meaning people, doing their best for four and a halfyears, couldn’t have made that many mistakes.
 Maybe the problem laywith my daughter; maybe there was something wrong with her“chemistry,” although I had no idea what that meant."
 I could have written that word for word, replaing Laura with Madison and that's it.